 Gnome Race Details:

-Burgell, who was half as tall as Aeron and had to sit on a stool to look through the peephole, was flaxen-haired, skinny.
-They had eyes that were an unsettling turquoise.
+Burgell, who was half as tall as Aeron and had to sit on a stool to look through the peephole.
+They have shiny and flexed hair, skin walnut brown and startling eyes.
+Their hair had a tendency to stick out in every direction.
+Their brown face is always adorned with a smile.
+They had eyes that were unsettling turquoise.
 That particular tenement, like most homes in Oeble, had been constructed for humans, and smaller occupants did their best to make the most of the uncomfortable situation.

 Burgell was able to fit all of his gnome-sized gear inside the apartment thanks to its relative size, though.
 He kept a bewildering assortment of tools in the front room of his home, including hammers, chisels, saws, lockpicks, tinted lenses, jeweler’s loupes, and jars of powdered and shredded ingredients for spells.
 The front room also served as his workshop.
 The mage’s pet gray cat was curled up atop a grimoire.
 Aeron was met with a scornful yellow stare as it opened its eyes, then it appeared to fall back asleep.